flecoqui/load-testing/README.md

 To run the new pipeline, on the dialog box 'Run pipeline', select the 'main' branch.
 Select the EventHubs Sku "Basic", "Standard", "Premium" ("Standard" by default)
 Enter the duration of the test in seconds.
-Enter the number threads for the load testing.
+Enter the number of threads for the load testing.
+Enter the number of engine instances for the load testing.
+Enter the error percentage threshold for the load testing.
+Enter the average response time in milliseonds threshold for the load testing.

 Then click on the button "Run"

 ![azure-devops-pipeline-eventhub-02](./docs/img/azure-devops-pipeline-eventhub-02.png)